leklab/Gargamel/README.md

 An additional sister study applies the SMuRF workflow to the **SGCA** gene:

-* The [**Denisa repository**](https://github.com/leklab/denisa) contains all scripts and resources relevant to the SGCA study, including data processing, membrane localization generation, confidence classification, variant annotation, and downstream analyses.
+* The [**Denisa repository**](https://github.com/leklab/denisa) contains all scripts and resources relevant to the SGCA study, including data processing, membrane localization score generation, confidence classification, variant annotation, and downstream analyses.

 ## Requirements